Understanding Progress: An Introductory Blog-post

 The concept of “understanding” is related to that of “explanation”: When we understand something we are normally in a position to explain it.
 But I’ve argued that the concepts also come apart in important ways, e.g. because we can understand something that we know to be unexplainable, such as a coincidence.
 Instead, I have suggested that understanding can be identified with being able to correctly model dependence relations, such as the causal links, in the understood phenomenon.
 Since explanations normally appeal to such dependence relations, there is still a close connection between understanding and explanation on this view.

 The purpose of this project is in part to explore whether this noetic view of scientific progress, with its associated view of scientific understanding, really is an improvement on the other three views outlined above.
 But the project will also explore whether this philosophical account of scientific progress can be extended to progress in philosophy itself.
-The key idea, then, would be that philosophical progress can also be identified with increasing understanding, although this type of understanding would of course have less to do with the natural phenomena studies by empirical sciences and more to do with various phenomena of specifically philosophical interest, such as morality, normativity, existence and the fundamental structure of reality.
+The key idea, then, would be that philosophical progress can also be identified with increasing understanding, although this type of understanding would of course have less to do with the natural phenomena studied by the empirical sciences and more to do with various phenomena of specifically philosophical interest, such as morality, normativity, existence and the fundamental structure of reality.

-In addition to these two aims regarding the noetic account of scientific progress and its extension to philosophical progress, the project’s members will also undertake related research into various aspects of progress and understanding.
+In addition to these two aims regarding the noetic account of scientific progress and its extension into an account of philosophical progress, the project’s members will also undertake related research into various aspects of progress and understanding.
 For example, Insa Lawler has worked on the relationship between understanding and knowledge, and understanding and idealization, and she will develop her views of understanding as part of this project.
 Similarly, James Norton works on metaphysical explanation and its relationship to understanding (see also) and will thus contribute to the project, inter alia, by researching how the key concepts of the project appear in metaphysics, which is an important philosophical field.

 There are three recent overviews of the philosophical debate about scientific progress that readers might find useful, written by proponents of the verisimilitudinarian, noetic and epistemic accounts respectively: